readyplayerme/rpm-unity-sdk-avatar-creator/README.md

 ## Note

-- [*]Camera support is currently only available for PC using Unity’s webcam native API.
+- [*]Camera support is only provided for Windows and WebGL, using Unity’s webcam native API.
 - Unity does not have a native file picker, so we have discontinued support for this feature.
-- To add support for camera on other platforms and file picker, you will need to implement it yourself.
+- To add support for file picker (for selfies) you have to implement it yourself